NiklasGollenstede/nix-wiplib/README.md

 Finally, there is a template with suggestions on how to structure your own flake that imports this one in [`example/template/`](./example/template/).

-## `secrets` Module & App
+## `age-of-nix` Secrets

+The [`wip.services.secrets`](./modules/services/secrets.nix) module is a slim wrapper around the `agenix` module, and [`age-of-nix` / `nix run .#secrets`](./pkgs/scripts/age-of-nix.sh) is an extended reimplementation of the `agenix` tool.
-The `secrets` module and app are (currently) a slim wrapper around `agenix`.
-It's main advantage is that it requires no central list assigning secrets.
+Their main advantage is that they requires no central list assigning secrets, and they have an overall streamlined API.

-Merge this into your flakes outputs:
+To use them, merge this into your flakes outputs:
 ```nix
     (inputs.wiplib.lib.mkSecretsApp {
         inherit inputs; adminPubKeys = { "${builtins.readFile ./...pub}" = ".*"; }; # ...